haukit/cs336-assignment1/writeup/writeup.md

 - Tried training on OWT but terminated due to lack of memory, because `owt_train.txt` itself is 11 GB, and my code loads the whole file into memory at once.
 - I would assume the OWT tokenizer is able to achieve a greater compression ratio than the TinyStories tokenizer since it is trained on a larger vocab size of 32000.

+### `tokenizer_experiments`

+- On 10 documents sampled from `TinyStoriesV2-GPT4-valid.txt`, TinyStories tokenizer achieved a compression ratio of 4.19.
+- If the TinyStories tokenizer was used to tokenize OpenWebText documents, I would expect the compression ratio to be lower, since the merges would not have been optimized for the style of text in OpenWebText.
+- Scalene reported an execution time of 712ms on my 8GB M2 MacBook Air.
+Since the total bytes count is 7862 for the 10 documents, the throughput works out to be 1.104E5 bytes/s.
+Thus the 825 GB Pile dataset would take 7.473E6s or 86 days.
+- `uint16` is the most efficient choice given the vocabulary sizes in both tokenizers (2^8 < x < 2^16).